mixonic/rfcs/text/0000-module-unification-namespaces.md

 a template.
 This metadata should be expanded to also include an absolute specifier for the template.

-Using the `source` meta data on a template (or another appropriate build-time value), all lookups from that template will determine the package of the templates and use it for any implicit invocations in the template itself.
+Using the `source` metadata on a template (or another appropriate build-time value), all lookups from that template will determine the package of the templates and use it for any implicit invocations in the template itself.

 ### The `{{use}}` helper